a play-based approach to speech, language & occupational therapy

 Fluency of speech refers to the smoothness, continuity, rate and effort that goes into speech production.
 Fluency Therapy is all about learning how the air moves between each sound to make language clear and easy to understand.
 One of the strategies we use is breath work to help raise awareness of how speech and breath is connected.

-Children all learn language in the same way, but they do not always learn language at the same time.
 There are three main aspects to language: receptive, expressive and pragmatic language.
+Your child could present with delays in one, some or all of these area of language development.
 This type of therapy is often used for children with Autism and other communication delays.

 Pediatric Occupational Therapy